 Students will follow the ALARA and the cardinal rules of radiation safety as discussed in their first day of the RADT 119 class, which is a clinical class conducted on campus beginning the third week of May each year.
 Radiation safety practice objectives are reinforced throughout the program in each RADT class, both clinical and didactic with advanced radiobiology concepts and regulations addressed in classes as noted in the syllabi.
-See Appendix D for curriculum sequence.
-In addition, a radiation safety handbook is provided to all students and can be found on the Rad.
-Tech web page under link entitled Radiation Safety handbook.
-The handbook is also found outside of the energized lab in HC 430.
+See page 8 of this document (or appendix D in Students handbook) for curriculum sequence.
+In addition, this Safety Practices document is provided to all students and can be found on the Rad.
+Tech web page under link entitled Safety Practices .
+The document is also found outside of the energized lab in HC 430.